pudly/schmopera-hugo/content/articles/bel-canto-indeed-dare-voce.md

 ---
-title: "Bel canto indeed: "Dare Voce""
+title: "Bel canto indeed: &quot;Dare Voce&quot;"
 ---

 ## How did you discover your combined aesthetic for *Dare Voce*?